mui/material-ui/docs/data/joy/components/stack/stack.md

 ## Flexbox gap

-To use [flexbox `gap`](https://developer.mozilla.org/en-US/docs/Web/CSS/gap) for the spacing implementation, set flag `useFlexGap` to true.
+To use [flexbox `gap`](https://developer.mozilla.org/en-US/docs/Web/CSS/gap) for the spacing implementation, set `useFlexGap` prop to true.

-It removes the [known limitation](#limitations) of the default implementation that uses CSS nested selector.
+It removes the [known limitations](#limitations) of the default implementation that uses CSS nested selector.
 However, CSS flexbox gap is not fully supported in some browsers.

-We recommend to check the [support percentage](https://caniuse.com/?search=flex%20gap) before using it.
+We recommend checking the [support percentage](https://caniuse.com/?search=flex%20gap) before using it.

 {{"demo": "FlexboxGapStack.js", "bg": true}}

-To set the flag to all stack instances, create a theme with default props:
+To set the prop to all stack instances, create a theme with default props:

 ```js
 import { CssVarsProvider, extendTheme } from '@mui/joy/styles';